melissapj/weather-forecast/README.md

 # Running Locally

-Clone the repository
+Clone the repository:
 git clone https://github.com/melissapj/weather-forecast

-Navigate into the project folder cd weather-forecast
+Navigate into the project folder: cd weather-forecast

-Install dependencies
+Install dependencies:
 npm install

-Start the development server
+Start the development server:
 npm run dev

 Open your browser The terminal will show a local URL; visit it to see the app running